-[T]he area of southwest Turkey known as the Turquoise Coast, and sometimes even the Turkish Riviera, is best known for its wonderful soft, sandy beaches lapped by water that’s so brilliantly blue, it’s almost luminous.
+The area of southwest Turkey known as the Turquoise Coast, and sometimes even the Turkish Riviera, is best known for its wonderfully soft, sandy beaches lapped by water that’s so brilliantly blue, it’s almost luminous.

 However, the Aegean and Mediterranean seas' open waters aren’t the only places in which to dip your toes on the Turquoise Coast, as there are also many stunning lakes and lagoons waiting to be discovered.

 One of the most well-known is the secluded Blue Lagoon of Olu Deniz, which also goes by the name of the ‘Sea of the Dead.’

 This is because of a legend associated with the Blue Lagoon in which a father and son were caught in a storm here, and just before their boat hit the rocks, the area transformed into the tranquil, pine-lined bay that you’ll find here today.